Guide

 What is solvency?

 If your business is solvent, you have enough assets and resources to pay your debts as they come due.
-You can financially survive economic downturns or unexpected expenses without filing for bankruptcy.
-It’s also likely you have sufficient cash on hand to cover short-term obligations.
+You can survive economic downturns or unexpected expenses without filing for bankruptcy.
+You likely have enough cash on hand to cover short-term obligations.

 Solvency means that your business is financially stable and expected to last over the long term.
 It can affect your creditworthiness.
 Lenders, investors, and suppliers may assess your solvency when deciding whether to give you credit or do business with you.

-You can use solvency ratios to measure your solvency.
-These are financial ratios that help you calculate if you can pay your long-term debts and interest.
-Ways to calculate your solvency ratio include the debt-to-equity ratio and the debt-to-asset ratio.
+Solvency ratios help you see if you can pay your long-term debts and interest.
+Common solvency ratios include the debt-to-equity ratio and the debt-to-asset ratio.

 What is liquidity?